MUCodeAcademy/MidlandCode-C15/Module 2 - Into to JavaScript/Week 4/Day 2 - Tuesday/Classwork/Project.md

 Once you complete the project, send the Github link to the repository on Slack, so I can start writing code reviews.

-This is due Monday, June 10.
+This is due January 6th, a Monday, the beginning of the React module I would like to have most of our conversations and code reviews out of the way before then.

 ## First Option - Building a Calculator